 |Height||6' 4" (1.93 m)|

 Mini Bio (2)

 David Ogden Stiers was born in Peoria, Illinois, moved with his family to Eugene, Oregon during high school and began his acting career in Northern California, acting in the Actor's Workshop and California Shakespeare Festival.
-He later moved to New York, where he studied drama at Julliard, and joined the Houseman Acting Company at its outset.
+He later moved to New York, where he studied drama at Juilliard, and joined the Houseman Acting Company at its outset.
 He often lends his voice to animated films, with Lilo & Stitch (2002) being his 25th theatrically-released Disney animated film.
 He is also an avid fan of classical music, and has conducted many orchestras, including the Yaquina Chamber Orchestra in Newport, Oregon, where he is the principal guest conductor.

 - IMDb Mini Biography By: Matt Dicker